masanorinyo/rest_django_api_boilerplate/README.md

-#DJANGO RESTful API - Example
+# DJANGO RESTful API - Example
-#Developer - Getting Started

----
 ## API structure

 The applicatiom is based on  <a href=http://jsonapi.org/>JSON API</a>